Rose Colored Glasses (Kelly Rowland song): Release and commercial performance

 When the single's cover was revealed, it divided opinions.
 Becky Bain of Idolator liked "simplicity of the black and white cover," though she felt it strange that the image "didn't have color or glasses."
 Rap-Up magazine thought the opposite to Bain, saying that "Rowland's eyes do the talking with the black-and-white artwork."
 On June 28, 2010, the single was released as a digital download in Belgium, Norway, and Sweden.
 A day later, it was sent to American pop and rhythmic radio, as well as released for digital download.
 On July 23, 2010, it was also released in other parts of Europe, including Italy and the Netherlands.
 Media Base's seven-day airplay report showed that in the last week of August, "Rose Colored Glasses" managed to peak at number thirty-nine on the US Top 40 Airplay chart, a component of the Mainstream Top 40 chart published by Billboard.
 However, by the week ending September 11, 2010, it had received no adds to official playlists, despite being played 585 times across thirty-four stations.
 The only other territory where the song charted was Slovakia.
-It debuted on the Slovakian Airplay Chart at number sixty-eight before peaking at number twenty-five three weeks later.
+It debuted on the Slovak Airplay Chart at number sixty-eight before peaking at number twenty-five three weeks later.